 The rear garden at 232—with its brick sidewalk, hemlock, rhododendron, and large kousa dogwood, and parking area–was originally designed by Scott Weaver of Four Seasons for the previous owners in 1988.
 The patio was added in 1996 by Scott Weaver and later plantings by John Hershey.

-Presently Mary Lou is transitioning the design at 232 to include more native plants to support bio-diversity–hydrangea arborescens, a sweet bay magnolia tree, autumn and sweet ferns, carex sedges, and pollinator perennials.
+Presently Mary Lou is transitioning the design at 232 to include more native plants to support bio-diversity–hydrangea arborescens, a sweet bay magnolia tree, autumn and royal ferns, carex sedges, and pollinator perennials.
 Plans include adding rain barrels for garden irrigation as they expand their native collection.
 It is her dream to promote more “native corridors” thru backyards for migrating species.

 The bamboo garden panels were created by Mary Lou, who specializes in bamboo artpieces.
 A friend, Katie Friedler, designed the large stainless steel sculpture for Katie’s PCAD senior exhibit in the early 90’s.

 Rod is discovering, in addition to a great neighborhood, the joy of 15-minute backyard maintenance.
 Through the rear gate, the next-door neighbor and Rod share a raised-bed herb garden.
-He also raises vegetables in two other city gardens nearby.

 The Wolf Museum Native Plant Garden